lud/cli_mate/README.md

 build command line applications with Elixir.

 While the startup problem is real, this is only important for small utilities like `ls`, `grep` or `cat`.
-You surely do not want delay when piping or looping with those commands in bash scripts.
+You surely do not want that delay when piping or looping with those commands in bash scripts.

 But for commands that are doing more, like deployments or asset bundling, or tools that run for a while like credo or dialyzer it is totally fine.
 And you